ItMe12s/LuauAPI/README.md

 python tools/luau_codegen/codegen.py --bindings <path-to-bindings> --list-type-outputs --platform win --geode-sdk <GEODE_SDK>
 ```

-Use the same `--platform` as your Geode build when the list matters for that target.
+Use `--list-outputs` with the same `--platform` as your Geode build when you need the C++ binding file list. `--list-type-outputs` uses the shared cross-platform API list, so the type file list is the same no matter which platform you pick.

 ### Getting types